biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Greta, a young human barmaid with curly brown hair and a bubbly personality.
        - Magnus, a middle-aged dwarf chef with a bushy black beard and a love of fine cuisine.
+- Religion
+  - Temple of Zeus
+    - Workers:
+       - Demetrius, 35, a burly and imposing human priest with a deep voice and a love of thunderstorms.
+       - Thalia, 25, a lithe and graceful elf acolyte with a love of storytelling and a talent for oratory.
+       - Nikos, 50, a wise and learned dwarf sage with a vast knowledge of history and mythology.
+  - Temple of Hera
+    - Workers:
+       - Eleni, 30, a regal and elegant human priestess with a love of marriage and a talent for diplomacy.
+       - Artemis, 20, a wild and untamed half-elf acolyte with a love of nature and a talent for archery.
+       - Hephaestus, 45, a rugged and weathered dwarf.

 #### Decatur
 - Ruler
   - Lirien Silverthorn - 28 year old female human.
 Lirien is a petite and graceful woman with long, silver hair and bright green eyes.
 She is known for her compassion and her dedication to the people of Decatur.
 She is also a skilled healer.